puppetlabs/stockpile/README.md

 ## Usage

-See src/stockpile.clj and test/stockpile_test.clj for the API documentation and sample usage.
+See queue.clj and queue_test.clj for the API documentation and sample usage.

 ## Testing